ministryofjustice/pflr-cait/README.md

     - ensures that all necessary files are linted and tested

-    - ensures that commits are not made to the master branch
+    - ensures that commits are not made to the main branch

   NB. can be skipped by passing `--no-verify` flag